Oluwaseyiidris/SQL-Automation-for-Data-Management-and-Cleaning/README.md

 Performance Optimization: Indexing frequently queried columns for faster query run

 Logging and Alerts: Using Event Scheduler for Tracking changes and setting automated alerts

+Create Pivot_Table using sql: segments Customers into categories for analysis

 Technologies Used
 ---